American Beach, Florida: History

 A. L. Lewis's granddaughter MaVynee Betsch, known to locals as the Beach Lady, returned to American Beach in 1977 to fight for its preservation.
 Despite American Beach's loss of its status as a regional vacation spot for African Americans, Betsch tried to hold onto American Beach against potential buyers of the land.
 She wanted to make American Beach a monument to black Americans' determination to overcome the obstacles of the Jim Crow era.
-As of January 2001, American Beach is listed as a historic site by the National Register of Historic Places.
+As of January 28, 2002, American Beach is listed as a historic site by the National Register of Historic Places.
 In 2003, Amelia Island Plantation bought Nana Dune and donated it to the National Park Service.
 For years, she planted trees along Lewis Street, offered historical tours of the beach, and fought to raise public awareness of the beach and its struggle until her death in September 2005.
 The American Beach Museum opened in 2014 to memorialize the history of American Beach with her help.

 The American Beach Museum is dedicated to the founder of American Beach with the name "The A. L. Lewis Museum", for his contributions to the black community in Jacksonville, Florida.
 The museum, a lifelong dream of MaVynee Betsch, opened its doors to the public on September 6, 2014.

 Historic district

-American Beach Historic District is a U.S. historic district in American Beach.
+American Beach Historic District is a historic district in American Beach.
 It is roughly bounded by Gregg, Lewis, Leonard, Main, and James Streets, and Ocean Boulevard, encompasses approximately 40 acre, and contains 67 buildings and one structure.
 On January 28, 2002, it was added to the U.S. National Register of Historic Places.